DESI-UR/VAST/VoidFinder/python/voidfinder/viz/README.txt

 # Backlog:
 ############################################################

+- Change typedefs.pxd imports in cython to from ..typedefs import 'whatever' since the code is part of the VoidFinder repo and VoidFinder cython already has a typedefs.pxd module which is exactly the same
 - Investigate why the new sorted-max-sphere based neighborization approach to sphere vertex intersection removal is resulting in slightly more triangles remaining after the removal (7.9 million versus 7.8 million)